 As we live near the seaside we love making sea crafts for kids, they’re a great way to remember fun had at the beach when you can’t be there yourself!
-These rocking paper plate crabs were made by my one and four year olds and are not only cute but a great way to help with fine motor skills.
+My one and four year olds made these fun paper plate crabs so they make great crafts for toddlers and are not only cute but a great way to help with fine motor skills.

 Red Card or Paper